louiz/biboumi/doc/biboumi.1.md

  username of each user will be set to the nick they used to connect to the IRC server.

+`webirc_password`

+ Configure a password to be communicated to the IRC server, as part of the WEBIRC message (see https://kiwiirc.com/docs/webirc).
+If this option is set, an additional DNS resolution of the hostname of each XMPP server will be made when connecting to an IRC server.

 `log_file`

   A filename into which logs are written.
 If none is provided, the logs are